Skip to main content

 dataobjectEvent payload containing trigger resource information

-data.idstringID of the resource that triggered the event (Session ID or Agent ID)
+data.idstringID of the resource that triggered the event, such as a Session, Agent, or Deployment Run ID

 data.session_thread_idstring(Thread events only) Associated Session Thread ID